SebastianSalas/TalleresFLP/README.md

 ## Why?
-This repository is created to show the development of first lab of the FLP subject
+This repository was created to show the development of first lab of the FLP subject

 ## Team
 + Diego Fernando Victoria